 Summit County is one of 29 counties in Utah and ranked in the middle in population increase in the 2020 census.
 It is not part of a Metropolitan Area.
 Statewide population grew 18%, while the county's population grew 16.6% from 36,324 in 2010 to 42,357 in 2020.
-It is estimated to be 43,492 in 2023 (most current).
+It is estimated to be 43,304 in 2024 (most current).
 For the past several years, Summit County and the Park City area continue to be ranked 1st in the state in per capita personal income.

 Summit County is diverse with two world-class ski areas, including the largest resort in North America, on the west side.
 This contrasts with small towns and ranches on the east side of the county.
 The work force reflects the diversity of this mountain county with employers representing a spectrum of industries from agriculture and mining to tourism and health services.
-Summit County, along with the State of Utah, has recovered considerably from the economic downturn that affected the rest of the country, with regional unemployment at 2.7%, well below the national level of 3.6%.
-Due to inflationary pressures and rising interest rates, the District continued to see a slowdown in impact fees collected in 2023 compared to a record high received in 2021.
-In 2023, 560 RE's were received which was 172% of what was budgeted and up slightly (2.5%) from 2022 impact fees, but still down 49% from the amount collected in 2021.
+Summit County, along with the State of Utah, has recovered considerably from the economic downturn that affected the rest of the country, with regional unemployment at 2.8%, well below the national level of 4.1%.
+Due to continued inflationary pressures and elevated interest rates in 2024, the District saw a slowing of impact fees collected in

+2024 compared 2023, 414 RE's were received which was 126% of what was budgeted and down (26%) from 2023 impact fees collected.

 Each year, the county's workforce grows as the snow begins to fall.
 During the winter months the tourism industry is in high gear and employers bulk up their staff levels.
 But when the skiing season ends in the spring, the work force shrinks.
-In 2023 the rate was 2.7 percent compared to 5.7 percent rate in the covid affected 2020.
+In 2024 the rate was 2.8 percent compared to 5.7 percent rate in the Covid affected 2020.
 Comparing today's unemployment level with the 7.3 percent in 2009 shows the county employment to be well lower than pre-recession levels of more than a decade ago.
 According to the 2020 U.S. Census Bureau, Summit County is number 26 on the list of the richest counties (of any size) in the nation (number 1 in Utah), measured by median household income.
 Because of its proximity to Salt Lake City, the area has become attractive to people who can work from anywhere.
 Some residents telecommute or have home offices.
-Others travel for work - like airline employees - and who need close access to a major airport.
+Others travel for work like airline employees - and who need close access to a major airport.
 Park City's year-round outdoor recreation makes it popular for people with enough money to retire early, or who are looking for quality of life in the place they choose to reside.
-Additionally, Park City has many long-time residents who preserve the community's character, leaving many people a feeling of community.
+Additionally, Park City has many longtime residents who preserve the community's character, leaving many people a feeling of community.
 Park City also has an excellent public education system.
 All of these factors make Summit County an attractive place to locate one's primary residence - not just a place to buy land or have a vacation home - and are some of the reasons the area's economy has not suffered as much as others.
 According to the Park City Board of Realtors, Park City remains one of North America's premier ski destinations and continues to have the best public education system in the state.
 They indicate, there will always be a demand to own property in this area.
 (Refer to the Management's Discussion and Analysis, page eleven for a more detailed discussion on the local economy.)